 During the workshop on 11 September, Joseph Oleshangay launched the Maasai vision for conservation and land sovereignty, and Sigrun Zwanzger from Welthaus Graz briefly presented the policy brief of CIDSE (International Cooperation for Development and Solidarity) on “Protecting human rights of indigenous peoples and local communities to halt biodiversity loss”.

-A weblink to the recording of the workshop will be available shortly.
+A recording of the workshop can be found here.

 Posted on 1 October 2024 in News, Pastoralism & Climate Change, Pastoralism & Natural Resources, Pastoralism, Mobility & Land Tenure